joakimk/algotrader/README.md

     - You should not feel like skipping backtesting because it's slow, or have to iterate slowly when developing algorithms.
   - [ ] Backtests are two step verification.
     - Only use all available data for final verification to avoid tailoring algorithms to the specific historic data.
-  - [ ] Backtests fuzz as much as possible to reveal accidentally working strategies.
+  - [ ] Backtests fuzz.
+    - By changing initial conditions (like date) it can reveal if a strategy only works when run on a specific day.
 - [ ] Always exit all positions before the end of the day.
   - This greatly simplifies many things by avoiding fees, gap up/down, leverage rebaseing, ...
 - [ ] Fixed amount positions by default.